Published 15/04/2025, Edited 29/04/2025

 The interactions and intersections with the multicultural colonial heritage brought upon by great power competition between the British Empire and other European powers, China and our Pacific and South East Asian neighbours resulting in the eventual colonisation, settlement and establishment of what we call Australia today, which is still seen as an occupation by many Indigenous and non Indigenous people of Australia

-The ethical, moral and historical context of the times which along with the development of Washminster institutions occurred concurrently with a cultural genocide of Aboriginal and Torres Strait islander people of Australia.
+The ethical, moral and historical context of the times which along with the development of Washminster institutions occurred/s concurrently with a cultural and physical genocide of Aboriginal and Torres Strait islander people of Australia.
 The ideas of assimilation and forced assimilation in Australia were based on the myth of Terra Nullius and the common European supremacist idea on the need to civilize and Christianise non-European peoples as announced by the since repudiated Doctrine of Discovery.
-This process is concurrent with the development of Australia onto the world stage from being a racialised penal colony to a multiethnic, multicultural and polyfaith society - one of, if not the most successful of its kind in the world, exemplifying the course of planetary history just within its own shores, with comparatively minimal political violence and no revolutions - which is a really good and rare thing.
+This process is concurrent with the development of Australia onto the world stage from being a rapidly prosperous but heavily racialised penal colony to a multiethnic, multicultural and polyfaith society - one of, if not the most successful of its kind in the world, exemplifying the course of planetary history just within its own shores, with comparatively minimal political violence and no revolutions - which is a really good and rare thing.

 The subsequent evolution of the moral course of history across the world and in Australia in the pursuit of civil liberties and freedoms, workers rights, women's rights, the White Australia Policy, Stolen Generations and the subsequent pursuit of Aboriginal rights and redress for intergenerational harm acknowledged in a bipartisan way by many Prime Ministers as well as developments relating to the assault weapons ban, the republic referendum, equal marriage rights plebiscite and the Voice to Parliament referendum